Wessex Water Foundation Avonmouth Area Community Fund

 How to apply

-Please read through the guidelines before applying.
+Please read through the guide for applicants before applying.
 You can apply online using the link below.
 You can return to your online application form as many times as you like.
 Please save the form as you go along.
 We have further information to help you apply.
 See our Help & Guidance page here.

 Decision turnaround

-We aim to inform applicants of our decisions by late-September 2025.
+We aim to inform applicants of our decisions by mid-September 2026.You can find out why we take some time to decide here.

 If you are using Artificial Intelligence (AI) when applying for a grant, please read our statement